NDCLab/readAloud-valence-dataset/README.md

 ## Data Releases
 **2022-11-22:** [osf.io/pn2hu](https://osf.io/pn2hu/)

-Also, see the associated [analysis repo](https://github.com/NDCLab/readAloud-valence-alpha) for the initial poster and preprint from this dataset.
+Also, see the associated [analysis repo](https://github.com/NDCLab/readAloud-valence-alpha) for the initial poster and paper from this dataset.

+## How to Cite
+If you use the data posted to OSF, kindly cite as:
+> Alexander, J. M., & Buzzell, G. A. (2023).
+Emotional context and predictability in naturalistic reading aloud.
+Emotion, 10.1037/emo0001298.
+Advance online publication.

 ## Contributors